 - Kumquat.
 I had never heard of a kumquat before I moved to California!
 They are native to China and look like little mini oranges, and you can eat them peel and all!
 They are both sweet and sour but are so delicious.
 These little gems offer an extra punch over other citrus because the peel has so many concentrated nutrients, antioxidants, and essential oils, like limonene, that is anti-aging an detoxifying.
 The fruit itself is rich in vitamin C and other antioxidants that make it a potent disease fighter.
 You can eat them straight, or they are popular in marmalades.

 - Coconut water kefir.
 Kefir is a fermented beverage typically made with cow or goat’s milk and kefir grains.
 It’s rich in gut healing and immune boosting probiotics and enzymes that support good digestion.
 Because I am sensitive to dairy (and work with many people who are), I am always looking for alternatives to traditional kefir.
 Enter water kefir: you can use kefir grains, sugar, and water to make dairy free kefir.
 But you can also take it one step farther and combine the benefits of coconut water (rich in electrolytes) with the probiotic kefir grains to pack a double punch!
 The resulting beverage is high in minerals, is detoxifying, will give you clear skin and flat abs and tons of enzymes, probiotics, and electrolytes.
-Read more benefits and how to make it on your own here.
-Or, if you’re lazy like I am, you can buy it online here.
+You can make it yourself or buy it online here.

 Please share and +1!